Connect with others who understand.

 Types of Lung Cancer

-Medically reviewed by Todd Gersten, M.D.
+Medically reviewed by Leonora Valdez Rojas, M.D.

 Written by Emily Wagner, M.S.

-Different types of lung cancer are defined by the location of the cancer and the type of cell it originates from.
-The type of lung cancer will dictate treatment plans and the overall outlook of the disease.
+Lung cancers are defined by the type of cell where they originate.
+The type of lung cancer will dictate treatment plans and the overall prognosis (outlook) of the disease.

 There are two main types of lung cancer: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
-Overall, NSCLC accounts for 84 percent of cases and SCLC for 13 percent.
+Overall, NSCLC accounts for 84 percent of cases in the U.S. and SCLC for 13 percent.
 Rare subtypes of lung cancer can also be found in less than 5 percent of all cases.

 Types of Non-Small Cell Lung Cancer

 There are several subtypes of NSCLC, which are often grouped together because they have similar treatments and outlooks.
-About 90 percent of NSCLC cases are caused by smoking.
-These cancers are often treated through surgery, chemotherapy, targeted therapy (medication that specifically recognizes and attacks cancer cells), and radiation.
-A person’s disease outlook is generally based on how early the cancer was diagnosed and whether cancer cells have spread to other parts of the body.
+About 80 percent of NSCLC cases are caused by smoking.
+These cancers are often treated through:

 Adenocarcinoma

 Lung adenocarcinoma is cancer of the cells that secrete mucus, known as glandular cells.
 These cells are found in the alveoli, or smaller airways, of the lung.
-Adenocarcinomas tend to develop more along the outer edges of the lungs, and grow at a slower rate than other lung cancers.
+Adenocarcinomas tend to develop more along the outer edges of the lungs and grow at a slower rate than other lung cancers.

 Squamous Cell Carcinoma